phawthorne/mc-vis/static/markdown/write-up.md

 We have two ways of running the optimization: to generate a particular solution (like the least-cost way of hitting the reduction targets), or to generate a trade-off curve that shows the general reduction vs cost pattern.
 Both of these use the same programmatic back-end to take the SWAT data and the requirements for the solution and generate optimized results.

+A solution to an optimization problem is a vector $\vec{x}$ that specifies which management option is assigned to each HRU.

 There are three main optimization problem formulations we use to do these analyses.
 Note that in all cases, there is a binary objective constraint that's used to model the discrete choice of which management.

 ### Notation